One fact that most Filipinos overlook is the fact that in the

 hearing of this.
 At first I thought that this tilde over the

-struggle it is to write ñ in typed documents, maybe it was seen fit to
+a struggle it is to write ñ in typed documents, maybe it was seen

-just remove the tilde on ng since people recognized it as a
+fit to just remove the tilde on ng since people recognized it

-single phoneme anyway.
-At least this is my speculation, as I cannot
+as a single phoneme anyway.
+At least this is my speculation, as I

 The letter thorn (Þþ) used to be in the English alphabet and it

-stuff like "Ye Old Inn," which ought be pronounced "the" and not
+saying stuff like "Ye Old Inn," which ought be pronounced "the"

-"ye."
-But this letter was dropped during the print revolution
+and not "ye."
+But this letter was dropped during the print

-since English typesetters would import letters made from Germany
+revolution since English typesetters would import letters made

-which didn't have thorn keys.
-So that explains why that letter was
+from Germany which didn't have thorn keys.
+So that explains why

 But in the Philippines, typesetters regularly had access to